 St. Patrick's Day at the Canadian Brewhouse: Win Your Tab For A Year!

-Catch us live on location at The Canadian Brewhouse - Windermere location (6093 Currents Dr NW) to get your name into our draw to win your bar tab for a year!
+On St.Patrick's Day (Wednesday, March 17) catch us live on location at The Canadian Brewhouse - Lewis Estates location (1320 Webber Greens Dr NW, Edmonton, AB) to get your name into our draw to win your bar tab for a year.
+Imagine all of the garlic fingers and wings you can over indulge on!
+Plus, you can enter to win a trip for 2 to Ireland, plus Guinness Hats, Beads, T-Shirts & More!

-Plus keep it locked on Virgin Radio for your chance to score a $25 gift card to The Canadian Brewhouse!
+Keep it locked on The Bear for your chance to score a $25 gift card to The Canadian Brewhouse!